rpost-intertech/shimmer/README.md

 1. To run the code natively, you need a running [MongoDB](http://docs.mongodb.org/manual/) instance.
 1. To run the code in Docker, you need Docker and Docker Compose.

+If you want to build and run the code in your IDE,
+1. Clone this Git repository.
+1. Open the cloned repository in your IDE.
+1. Open the application.yaml file found in shim-server/src/main/resources and make the following change:
+   1. Change the data.mongodb.ui from mongodb://*mongo*:27017/*omh_dsu* to mongodb://*localhost*:27017/*chanl-shim*
+1. If in IntelliJ, go to the Gradle menu and navigate to shimmer > Tasks > application > bootRun to run the application.
+   1. Otherwise, the gradle terminal command is gradlew shim-server:bootRun

 If you want to build and run the code natively, in a terminal

 1. Clone this Git repository.